jianghanyuan/Multiway-Tree-Merge/README.md

 # Multiway Tree Construction and Merging Tool

-A Python tool for constructing, merging, and traversing Multiway Tree.
+A Python tool for constructing, merging, and traversing Multiway Tree (also called Non-binary Tree).

 ## Project Overview